johngrantuk/balancer-rust-template/Readme.md

 # TLDR

 This repository contains an example of implementing a Dodo V1 protocol integration.
 It demonstrates 4 essential steps: discovering new pools, fetching data for said pools, using that data to predict AMM behavior in offline mode (so the AMM output can be predicted solely based on the fetched state), and finally the encoder that uses part of this state (colloquially named Meta in this repo) to generate the executable calldata.
-Most of the time it's as easy as just encoding a swap function; in some cases (famously the Uniswap V4) it might be a sequence of custom-encoded bytes.
+Most of the time it's as easy as just encoding a swap function; in some cases (famously the Uniswap V4) it might be a sequence of custom in-house encoding.

 The information below provides details about how this is done, what constraints the implementation should conform to, and so on.